 When thrifting or consigning buy only name brand items that you have on your wish-list. #saving Click To Tweet

 Get a list of brands to look for as a cheat sheet to put into your purse or store on your phone to have it handy next time you are thrifting.
 You also may like to read this general guide on how you can save when shopping.

 Photos of me: G. Kramm

-© 2013-2019 Nicole Mölders | All rights reserved
+© 2013-2022 Nicole Mölders | All rights reserved